 Pancakes and waffles lend themselves well to a DIY’er.
 My family prefers homemade buttermilk pancakes and waffles, but you can use your favorite recipe for this.
-A simple way to add to your freezer stock is this: make large batches of both items, flash-freezing them individually, and then storing the waffles and pancakes in labeled Ziploc bags.
+A simple way to add to your freezer stock is to make large batches of both items, flash-freezing them individually, and then storing the waffles and pancakes in labeled Ziploc bags.

 But, those drive-thru varieties can get expensive, and my girls don’t care for the “rubber” egg taste.
 I use a biscuit cutter to cut my eggs (and give the scraps to our eagerly awaiting dogs).
 Then I toast the English muffins under the broiler to save time.
 Finally, I wrap the sandwiches in non-stick foil, so they can be put into the toaster oven for heating.

 These can be tailored to each individual’s tastes — adding eggs, meats, potatoes, and cheese.
 These freeze well and are easy to eat on-the-go.
 I also like to pack these in my husband’s lunch.
-He starts his work day early and doesn’t normally eat breakfast before leaving.
+He starts his workday early and doesn’t normally eat breakfast before leaving.
 He can heat one up on his first break as his lunch.

 As you can see, there are plenty of ways to make your own convenience foods for breakfast.
 Use that freezer.
-Even if you have a small freezer, with foods flash-frozen, then stacked, you can store a lot of prepared foods and save not only time, but money!
+Even if you have a small freezer, with foods flash-frozen, then stacked, you can store a lot of prepared foods and save not only time but money!